Ricardian contract

 The Ricardian contract (or Riccy), as invented by Ian Grigg in 1996, is a method of recording a document as a contract at law, and linking it securely to other systems, such as accounting, for the contract as an issuance of value.
-It is robust through use of identification by cryptographic hash function, transparent through use of readable text for legal prose and efficient through markup language to extract essential information.
+It is robust through the use of identification by a cryptographic hash function, transparent through the use of readable text for legal prose, and efficient through the use of a markup language to extract essential information.

 A Ricardian contract places the defining elements of a legal agreement in a format that can be expressed and executed in software.

 The method arises out of the work of Ian Grigg completed in the mid-1990s in contributions to Ricardo, a system of assets transfers that was built in 1995-1996 by Systemics and included the pattern.